FAQs

 When and how do Producers need to file a Remittance Report and make a payment?

-What Producer data provided to Interchange 360 is publicly available and/or shared with state regulators?
+What Producer data provided to LPMA powered by Interchange 360 is publicly available and/or shared with state regulators?

 We take data security very seriously.
-Interchange 360 does not disclose confidential company data, including sales or volume, with regulators, competitors, or the public.
+LPMA powered by Interchange 360 does not disclose confidential company data, including sales or volume, with regulators, competitors, or the public.

 Important Acronyms